-A preliminary assessment (PA) site visit was conducted by BB&E, Inc. (BB&E) on 18 November 2015 at the Francis S. Gabreski Air Guard National Guard Base (ANGB) in Columbus, Ohio.
+A preliminary assessment (PA) site visit was conducted by BB&E, Inc. (BB&E) on November 10, 2015 for the New York Air National Guard (NYANG) at the Hancock Field Air National Guard Base (ANGB) in Syracuse, New York (Base).
 The site location is shown on Figure 1.
-The purpose of the trip was to identify potential sites of historic environmental releases of perfluorinated compounds (PFCs), specifically from Aqueous Film Forming Foam (AFFF) usage and storage, as shown on Figure 2.
+The purpose of the visit was to identify potential sites of historic environmental releases of perfluorinated compounds (PFCs), specifically from Aqueous Film Forming Foam (AFFF) usage and storage, as shown on Figure 2.
 Prior to the site visit, BB&E conducted research of any documented Fire Training Areas (FTAs) in operation since 1970, or any other use or release of AFFF in accordance with the Final PFC Preliminary Assessment Work Plan (BB&E, 2015).
-During the site visit, BB&E conducted personnel interviews, reviewed on-site documentation and toured each potential site.